Transmedia storytelling

-Transmedia storytelling (also known as transmedia narrative or multiplatform storytelling) is the technique of telling a single story or story experience across multiple platforms and formats using current digital technologies.
+Transmedia storytelling (also known as transmedia narrative or multiplatform storytelling) is the technique of adapting a single story or story experience across multiple platforms and formats using current digital technologies.

-From a production standpoint, transmedia storytelling involves creating content that engages an audience using various techniques to permeate their daily lives.
-In order to achieve this engagement, a transmedia production will develop stories across multiple forms of media in order to deliver unique pieces of content in each channel.
+From a production standpoint, transmedia storytelling involves creating content that engages an audience using various platforms and techniques--such as social media, film and television, educational tools, merchandising, and more--to permeate everyday life.
+To achieve this engagement, a transmedia production will develop and adapt stories across multiple forms of media in order to deliver unique pieces of content in each channel.
 Importantly, these pieces of content are not only linked together (overtly or subtly), but are in narrative synchronization with each other.